Peter Molyneux: In the media

-As one of the industry's leading and best-known figures, Molyneux has appeared on many television shows and video gaming news discussion or documentaries.
+Molyneux has appeared on many television shows and video gaming news discussion or documentaries.
 He has been repeatedly interviewed for shows such as GamesMaster, Games Wars, Gamezville, Bad Influence!, Gamer.tv, and Games World.
 He also made an appearance in the Scottish web series Consolevania.
-More recently, Molyneux was featured within an episode of Godus alongside The Yogscast.
+Molyneux was featured within an episode of Godus alongside The Yogscast.

 An episode of G4's games retrospective series Icons was devoted to him, during its third season.
-More recently, a comprehensive two part interview was filmed of him during the 2006 Brighton Games Developer Conference by leading UK website Eurogamer.
+A two part interview was filmed of him during the 2006 Brighton Games Developer Conference by UK website Eurogamer.
 He was also featured in the fourth episode of the Discovery Channel mini-series Rise of the Video Game alongside Will Wright and Sid Meier, fellow developers of simulation titles.
 Molyneux was accredited in the "Top Ten Game Creators" Countdown by GameTrailers.
 He has given keynote addresses and spoke extensively at worldwide conferences, including Games Convention, Games Convention Asia, Develop, and the Game Developers Conference.

 Despite the success of his games, both critical and financial, Molyneux has acquired a reputation for issuing over-enthusiastic descriptions of games under development, which then struggle to meet expectations.
 This goes back to Black & White, though the most well-known case of this was with Fable, released in 2004 without many of the features talked about by Molyneux in press interviews during development.
 After the release, Molyneux publicly apologized for overhyping the game.
 In February 2014, he was quoted as being "ashamed of the final product Fable 3 and I never want to work with Microsoft again."
 In February 2015, Peter Molyneux stated during interviews in gaming blog Rock, Paper, Shotgun and British newspaper The Guardian that he will "never speak to the press again", after being personally attacked for not fulfilling all game promises, which ended in Molyneux announcing that he will not conduct further interviews.
 At the same time, gamers and game developer veterans began to question the intentions of those publications, such as Tim Schafer calling it "out of proportion" and a media hunt, saying "I'm not saying that developers like Peter and I shouldn't be responsible and accountable to deadlines.
 I'm just saying the reaction to recent events and the tone of that reaction is really way out of proportion to the seriousness of the events themselves."